 Sangoma primarily generates revenue from Services and Products.
-Our Services revenue is recurring revenue generated primarily from customers entering into agreements for cloud services that provide for subscription fees, for maintenance, and for recurring software licences.
-Product revenues are comprised of non-recurring revenue such as one-time perpetual software licences, the sale of phones or connectivity products, and some professional services.
+Our Services revenue is generated primarily from customers entering recurring revenue agreements.
+Product revenues are comprised of the sale of products and services that generate non-recurring revenue.

 Innovation

 As a technology company, Sangoma is continuously working on a large number of projects across its broad portfolio of existing products and services.
 While the Company has introduced several new additions to its portfolio over the last few years, the majority of the Company's investment in Research and Development ("R&D") is dedicated to sustaining, improving on and enhancing its broad portfolio of existing products and services.
 Sangoma believes that innovation is essential to a technology company's future.
 The Company also believes that R&D investment is necessary in order to address the needs of the Company's wide-ranging group of customers (which include business of all sizes including service providers, enterprises, small-medium sized businesses, and original equipment manufacturers) in over 150 countries, to keep pace with technology developments in the cloud communications industry, to meaningfully compete in that industry, and to achieve and maintain market acceptance.